 Cellulosic vs petroleum-based synthetic fibers

-There are two different types of synthetic fibers the first is made out of plants and called cellulosic, the second group is made out of petroleum.
+There are two different classification of synthetic fibres the first is made out of plants and called cellulosic, the second group is made out of petroleum.
 Some people argue that because cellulosic fibers come from plants they are not synthetic, but instead semi-synthetic.
 Personally, I think it's a bit of greenwashing, man-made cellulosic fibers go through serious chemical processing.

 For the most part, stainable fashionistas go after petroleum synthetic fibers.
 But, did you know that plant synthetic fibers can also be extremely destructive to the natural environment?
 This is because processes like viscose fiber production use harsh and toxic chemicals.
 Many of these chemicals end up in natural waterways polluting ecosystems and the people who live nearby.